 The Gini coefficient is employed to estimate the inequality in the allocation of credit towards schooling.
 Table 3 illustrates a decrease in the discrepancy in college loans over this time frame.
 In 2016, the Gini coefficient was 0.366, but it decreased to 0.348 in 2017.
 Throughout this time frame, there has been a decrease in all types of credit movement (Singh, 2022).
 This decrease signifies a downturn in the provision of credit to the educational sector across all states.
 During the years 2018 and 2019, the coefficient value experienced a rise to 0.359 as the credit situation improved over this time frame.
 Nevertheless, certain states have received additional credit.
 The coefficient value experienced a further decrease in 2020 and 2021 as a result of the detrimental effects of COVID-19 on the global economy.
 During this period, the majority of governments reduced the distribution of credit to the education sector.
 As of 2022, there has been a rise in credit, which is shown in the corresponding increase in the Gini coefficient.

-Table -3: Gini coefficient for distribution of educational credit
+Table 3: Gini coefficient for distribution of educational credit